elifTech/angularattack2016-awesome-mentor/professions/Javascript developer/Junior.md

 -angular2

 **Learn the fundamental features of JavaScript - the language used to add dynamic, interactive content to websites.
-I teach you how to get started with JavaScript, ...**
+I teach you how to get started with JavaScript**